marchirschvogel/ambit/docs/source/documentation.rst

   generalizations of methods developed by the author for his PhD thesis :cite:p:`hirschvogel2019disspub`.
-Ambit makes use of the open-source finite element library FEniCS/dolfinx (https://fenicsproject.org) :cite:p:`logg2012` along with the linear algebra package PETSc (https://petsc.org) :cite:p:`petsc-user-ref`.
+Ambit makes use of the open-source finite element library FEniCS/dolfinx (https://fenicsproject.org) :cite:p:`logg2012-fenics` along with the linear algebra package PETSc (https://petsc.org) :cite:p:`balay2022-petsc`.
 It is constantly updated to ensure compatibility with a recent dolfinx development version, hence guaranteeing a state-of-the-art finite element and linear algebra backend.
 | Ambit is designed such that the user only needs to provide input files